fastify/fastify/docs/Guides/Ecosystem.md

 - [`fastify-lcache`](https://github.com/denbon05/fastify-lcache)
   Lightweight cache plugin
 - [`fastify-list-routes`](https://github.com/chuongtrh/fastify-list-routes)
-  A simple plugin for Fastify list all available routes.
+  A simple plugin for Fastify to list all available routes.
 - [`fastify-loader`](https://github.com/TheNoim/fastify-loader) Load routes from
   a directory and inject the Fastify instance in each file.
 - [`fastify-lured`](https://github.com/lependu/fastify-lured) Plugin to load lua